kmj333/Karen-Magana-EDA/README.md

 ![My first figure](https://github.com/kmj333/Karen-Magana-EDA/blob/main/dogagehistogram.png)

-The visualization above represents the age range of dogs, which range from less than a year old to approximately 22 years of age.
-This histogram demonstrates that most of the dogs are of senior age between 5 to 13 years of age, but still, there appears to be a significant amount of dogs for ages 5 and below.
-As for dogs of older age, there is more of a tail that illustrates less than 50 dogs for ages 15 years and older (a good sign!) and also seems to be a significant outlier of about 22 years of age.
+The visualization above represents the age range of 2938 dogs, which range from less than a year old to approximately 22 years of age.
+This roughly symmetrical histogram demonstrates a senior age mostly between 5 to 13 years of age with an apparent average of 9 years of age with a standard deviation of 4.
+Still, there appears to be a significant number of dogs for ages 5 and below.
+As for dogs of older age, there is more of a tail that illustrates outliers of 16 years and older, which extends to 22 years of age.

 To gain a better viwe of the outliers, I created a boxplot of the ages, separated by sex as seen below.